csorianot/godmc_wiki/MV-GWAS-cell-counts.md

 ```

 ### Running a multi-variate linear mixed model (MVLMM) on cell counts
 In order to perform the multi-variate linear mixed model (MVLMM) on cell counts it is likely necessary that you will need a cluster, as this is much slower to run than the standard LMM.
 The script is setup to split the data into `genetic_chunks` chunks (as specified in the `config` file), and to run you will need to create a submission script that works for your system.

-For example, on our cluster we would create a script that looks like this (e.g. `submit_mvlmm.sh`, if `genetic_chunks="500"`):
+**WARNING**: Some cohorts have experienced problems running this module.
+It might therefore useful to test the script on just one chunk: `./13-gwas_cellcounts_mvlmm.sh 1` and check the logfile here: `./results/13/logs/log.txt1`.
+If it runs correctly you might generate a submission that looks like this (e.g. `submit_mvlmm.sh`, if `genetic_chunks="500"`):

 ```
 #!/bin/bash